PKU-YuanGroup/Video-LLaVA/README.md

 The training & validating instruction is in [TRAIN_AND_VALIDATE.md](TRAIN_AND_VALIDATE.md).

 ## 👍 Acknowledgement
-* [OpenCLIP](https://github.com/mlfoundations/open_clip) An open source pretraining framework.
+* [LLaVA](https://github.com/haotian-liu/LLaVA) The codebase we built upon and it is an efficient large language and vision assistant.
-* [CLIP4Clip](https://github.com/ArrowLuo/CLIP4Clip) An open source Video-Text retrieval framework.
+* [Video-ChatGPT](https://github.com/mbzuai-oryx/Video-ChatGPT) Great job contributing the evaluation code and dataset.

-* [sRGB-TIR](https://github.com/rpmsnu/sRGB-TIR) An open source framework to generate infrared (thermal) images.
+## 🤝 Related Projects
-* [GLPN](https://github.com/vinvino02/GLPDepth) An open source framework to generate depth images.
+* [LanguageBind](https://github.com/PKU-YuanGroup/LanguageBind) An open source language-based retrieval framework.

 ## 🔒 License
-* The majority of this project is released under the MIT license as found in the [LICENSE](https://github.com/PKU-YuanGroup/LanguageBind/blob/main/LICENSE) file.
+* The majority of this project is released under the Apache 2.0 license as found in the [LICENSE](https://github.com/PKU-YuanGroup/Video-LLaVA/blob/main/LICENSE) file.
-* The dataset of this project is released under the CC-BY-NC 4.0 license as found in the [DATASET_LICENSE](https://github.com/PKU-YuanGroup/LanguageBind/blob/main/DATASET_LICENSE) file.
+* The service is a research preview intended for non-commercial use only, subject to the model [License](https://github.com/facebookresearch/llama/blob/main/MODEL_CARD.md) of LLaMA, [Terms of Use](https://openai.com/policies/terms-of-use) of the data generated by OpenAI, and [Privacy Practices](https://chrome.google.com/webstore/detail/sharegpt-share-your-chatg/daiacboceoaocpibfodeljbdfacokfjb) of ShareGPT.
+Please contact us if you find any potential violation.

 ## ✏️ Citation
 If you find our paper and code useful in your research, please consider giving a star :star: and citation :pencil:.